 Can a bus driver refuse a pushchair?

 Yes — if the designated pushchair area is already occupied and there is no space to fold and sit, a driver can refuse to let you board.
 This is why a compact, quick-fold pushchair matters so much for regular bus users.
-Always have a plan B if the bus is full.

 Do buses have to make room for pushchairs?